Allied Health Professions Schools in Kansas

 884 students earned Allied Health degrees in Kansas in the 2018-2019 year.

-In terms of popularity, Allied Health Professions is the 5th most popular major in the state out of a total 46 majors commonly available.
+In this state, Allied Health Professions is the 5th most popular major out of a total 46 majors commonly available.

 In Kansas, a allied health major is more popular with women than with men.

 The racial distribution of allied health majors in Kansas is as follows:

 - Asian: 1.8%